srele96/sk-experiments/cpp/experiments/return_semantics/README.md

 I was curious how does C++ handle function return values.
 Does it copy, move, or do I need to make proper decision based on my use case.

+## Motivation

+I thought about how does C++ handle return function calls of containers.
+Since there are construction, destruction, copy, and move semantics it must be using them for return statements of containers.

 ## Conclusion

 I guess the most suitable answer is that I need to handle them based on my use case.
 It feels like **too much** how many variants there are.
 For example, sometimes it calls constructor when return value is `return Foo{}`, but when I create, modify and return that value, it moves it.
 I guess it makes sense because.
 It seems that rule of six is there because of this.